mnemonikr/sleigh-config/sleigh-config/README.md

 ## Why are the SLA configuration files not XML?

 In Ghidra 11.1 the SLA configuration file format was changed to a binary format.

+## Is there a way to discover configurations programmatically?

+Yes.
+The global `SLA_DATA` and `PSPEC_DATA` arrays can be used to iterate over all configurations.